FileSure Defend is:

 - FileSure integrity - Comprehensive self-logging of any FileSure rule changes in the Event Log, Syslog and Data store

-- FileSure integrity - FileSure can be invisible on the protected machine and can also be locked so it cannot be shut down.
+- On the protected machines, FileSure can be invisible and it can be locked so it cannot be shut down.

-- FileSure integrity - Availability assurance via regular logged heartbeat.
+- FileSure availability is assured via a logged heartbeat.

-- FileSure Integrity - Tightly control access to FileSure by only allowing specific administrators to read "Filesure.exe."
+- Access to FileSure can be tightly controlled by allowing specific administrators to read "Filesure.exe."

-- Comprehensive console security for limited access to program configuration and settings.
+- Comprehensive console security limits access to FileSure configuration and settings.

-- Meet log archival requirements via existing backups since FileSure logs are file-based; Ability to search through archived log data simply by placing the log files back in the FileSure directory.
+- FileSure logs are file-based allowing you to meet log archiving requirements via existing backups.
+Ability to search through archived log data simply by placing the log files back in the FileSure directory.

 Comprehensive views, reporting, alerting, data export, and user-specific interfaces

-- Leverage over 50 report templates as-is and/or build customized reports and queries in minutes.
+- Leverage over 50 report templates as-is.
+Build customized reports and queries in minutes.